 She also had success leading the softball squad during her freshman season in 2003-04.
 East Central finished 26-14 after claiming the MACJC Central Division title and advancing to post-season play.
 She was one of only three freshmen and the only Mississippian selected second team All-American following the successful season.
 She also received All-Region 23, All-State and All-Central Division honors in addition to her selection as the Lady Warriors’ most valuable player.

 A graduate of Newton County High School, she is the daughter of Ricky and Brenda Chaney of Little Rock.

-Courtney Nunn is in her first year as assistant softball coach.
+Courtney Nunn is in her third season as assistant coach.